 The current conditions do not allow for a natural estuary to establish upstream of the railroad embankment, although the elevations and creek size are sufficient to support one.
 Instead of supporting a wider creek delta and estuarine area, the creek is narrowly constricted in order to flow through the concrete channel of the box culvert.
 Waterward of the railroad embankment is a large delta fan.
 This area forms a semi-protected pocket estuary which is a habitat type known to be utilized by higher densities of juvenile Chinook than other nearshore habitats (Beamer et al. 2006).
 The upper portion of the estuary is bisected by the railroad embankment and confined to a narrow channel in the box culvert and upstream of it.
 This transitional area between the lower creek and the estuary can provide additional habitat and improved prey production to promote juvenile salmon survival and growth.

 In the lowermost 300 feet of Lund’s Gulch Creek (surveyed in 2009), the creek is confined by rock (approximately 64 meters) and logs parallel to the bank.
 This bank armoring was installed with several small wood structures for habitat purposes in approximately 2001.
+Currently, the instream log structures are perched and do not function as anticipated when installed for reconstruction.
 At the same time total wood quantity declined from 40 to 24 pieces between 2001 and 2009.
 However, the existing wood structures appear to create partial barriers at some flows as flows go under and over the wood.
 The reach provides some pockets of gravel, some cover along the banks, and a series of small pools (19% of area).
 At the upstream end of this reach, the creek is unconstrained and the absence of an established high flow berm allows the creek to overtop its left bank and flood across the park lawn area.
 Part of the proposed restoration would be to address the problems in this reach by re-meandering or re-routing the creek.

 In the next 500 ft upstream (i.e., from 300 ft to 800 ft from culvert), the creek is wider and contains a series of riffles and pools.
 More wood structures were placed in this reach.
 These structures create some pool habitat.
 The proposed restoration includes enhancing habitat in this reach by adding wood to the existing structures.